-Thanks to Joanna Boone-Siary for documenting, collecting, and preserving Calostoma ravenelii for study; her collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Gwenne Hayes-Stewart for documenting, collecting, and preserving Calostoma ravenelii for study; her collection is deposited in The Herbarium of Michael Kuo.

 Ecology: Mycorrhizal with hardwoods; growing alone or gregariously; fall, or over winter in warm climates; eastern and southeastern United States, southward to Central America.
 The illustrated and described collection is from North Carolina.

-Fruiting Body: Spore case round or nearly so, 15–25 mm across, covered with a felty whitish coating that breaks up into granules as the spore case expands, surface underneath granules bald and dull yellowish, with a raised and ridged, dark red mouth; interior whitish and powdery at maturity; stem 6–8 cm long, 1–2.5 cm thick, composed of longitudinal, interwoven, pale brownish strands; odorless.
+Fruiting Body: Spore case round or nearly so, 7–15 mm across, covered with a felty whitish coating that breaks up as the spore case expands, shedding patches onto the ground and leaving granules on the spore case surface; surface underneath granules bald and dull yellowish; developing a raised and ridged, dark red "beak" at the top of the spore case; interior whitish and powdery at maturity; stem 1–2.5 cm long, 0.5–1 cm thick, composed of longitudinal, interwoven, pale brownish strands; odorless.

 This site contains no information about the edibility or toxicity of mushrooms.